Program 2025

 Christos Rammos, Stephanie Rassam

-Acute arterial and vein thrombotic occlusions: The Langen Lightning 7 experience
+Acute arterial and vein thrombotic occlusions: The Langen Computer-Assisted Vacuum Thrombectomy (CAVT) experience.

 friendly supported by Penumbra